matrix-org/synapse/docs/admin_api/purge_history_api.rst

 several minutes or longer.
 During this period users will not be able to paginate further back in the room from the point being purged from.

+Note that, in order to not break the room, this API won't delete the last message sent to it.

 The API is:

 ``POST /_synapse/admin/v1/purge_history/<room_id>[/<event_id>]``